A Comprehensive Guide to Software Testing Life Cycle (STLC)

 Phase 3: Test Case Development

-Testers methodically design test cases based on the test plan and requirements.
-These precise instructions specify the specific steps, expected results, and successful or unsuccessful criteria for each test.
+The testers develop test cases based on the test plan and requirements.
+The instructions provide all step-by-step procedures, success, and failure criteria for upcoming tests.
+They also specify how tests should be executed.
 They can be classified as:

 The quality of test cases has a substantial impact on the overall success of the testing process.
-Well-designed test cases ensure that all software capabilities and potential vulnerabilities are covered.
+Well-designed test cases ensure that every feature and weakness within the software is covered.

 Phase 4: Test Environment Setup